What We Do

-Tina is certified as a Public Participation Professional (CP3) by the International Association for Public Participation and leads the Planning and Engagement program at TTI.
+Tina is certified as a Public Participation Professional (CP3) by the International Association for Public Participation and is a senior research scientist with the Planning and Engagement program at TTI.
 She is especially interested in the interaction between public engagement and policy development.
 Using qualitative and quantitative public opinion research, she supports agencies in conducting meaningful public engagement to facilitate transportation planning and policy decision-making.
 Tina has been the lead researcher on several projects at the local, state and national level that have explored public opinion through the use of surveys, stakeholder interviews and focus groups.
 She has facilitated over 150 focus groups for both internal and external audiences, and she has conducted more than 200 structured interviews with various elected officials, stakeholders, and special interest groups.
 Tina also explores the effectiveness of public involvement processes through systematic evaluation.
 She works to support agencies that strive to innovate in the engagement arena to develop and deliver transportation projects that are equitable, sustainable and reflective of community values.
 Her research has produced deliverables that help agencies engage the public in decision-making and help the public to understand their role in transportation and how changes in the system may impact their lives.
 Read full resume.

 Joan Hudson, PE

 Joan has been involved with research activities at TTI since 2001, with a major area of emphasis on Bicycle, Pedestrian, and Transit Safety and Planning.
 Her main sponsors include TxDOT, Transit Cooperative Research Program, and the National Cooperative Highway Research Program.
 Joan has over 30 years of experience as a traffic engineer, 11 of those with the City of Austin's Transportation Division where she gained an understanding and appreciation for transportation-related quality of life at all stages of a person’s life.
 Read full resume.

 Chris Simek, PMP